HACKERALERT/Picocrypt/README.md

+# ✨We've Moved!✨
+In an effort to make Picocrypt more open to future developments and maintenance from the community, this repository will be moving to [github.com/Picocrypt](https://github.com/Picocrypt).
+While future developments will likely take place there, this repository will still exist as a trusted and reliable "backup" for people who need the highest level of security and stability.
+For people who are more open to experimental (and potentially less stable) software, I encourage you to move over to the new Picocrypt organization's repositories.
+Thank you all for your support along the way!

+# Picocrypt

 <p align="center"><img align="center" src="/images/logo.svg" width="512" alt="Picocrypt"></p>

 Picocrypt is a very small (hence <i>Pico</i>), very simple, yet very secure encryption tool that you can use to protect your files.
 It's designed to be the <i>go-to</i> tool for encryption, with a focus on security, simplicity, and reliability.
 Picocrypt uses the secure XChaCha20 cipher and the Argon2id key derivation function to provide a high level of security, even from three-letter agencies like the NSA. <strong>Your privacy and security is under attack.
 Take it back with confidence by protecting your files with Picocrypt.</strong>